If your gums have receded or have just begun to recede, you will know how it can change the way you smile looks.

 - Porcelain veneers: This type of veneer treatment can help correct gum recession issues, but they do not treat gum recession per se.
 They will minimise any discomfort caused by tooth sensitivity and can make teeth look shorter.
 Porcelain veneers have been known not to contribute to your gums receding or will cause gum recession of any kind.
 Everything you need to know.

-- Gum veneers: Specifically targeted for sufferers of gingival or periodontal disease, gum veneers cover unfortunate gaps between teeth.
+- Gum veneers: Specifically targeted for gingival or periodontal disease sufferers, gum veneers cover unfortunate gaps between teeth.

 Levels of gum recession

-- Gums receding fast: If your gums have begun to recede all of a sudden, you could be suffering from a bacterial gum infection, which is beginning to destroy your gum tissue as well as the supporting bone underneath.
-Check with a dentist the stage of periodontal disease you may be experiencing for appropriate treatment solutions.
+- Gums receding fast: If your gums have begun to recede suddenly, you could be suffering from a bacterial gum infection, which is beginning to destroy your gum tissue and the supporting bone underneath.
+Check with a dentist about the stage of periodontal disease you may be experiencing for appropriate treatment solutions.

-- Gums have receded: Unfortunately, there is nothing that can be done for gums that have disappeared.
+- Gums have receded: Unfortunately, nothing can be done for gums that have disappeared.
 Gums do not regenerate.
 Laser gum surgery, gum grafts or veneers might be the most appropriate solution.

-- Gums begin to recede: It’s recommended to visit a dentist to determine the reason why your gums are beginning to pull away from teeth.
+- Gums begin to recede: It’s recommended to visit a dentist to determine why your gums are beginning to pull away from your teeth.
 Whilst gum disease is the main cause of the recession, other factors could include poor oral care, hormonal changes, smoking or bruxism.

-Gum grafting involves the rebuilding of the gum line, which will use an artificial gum tissue, or uses soft tissue grafts from other areas of the mouth.
+Gum grafting involves rebuilding the gum line, which will use artificial gum tissue, or soft tissue grafts from other areas of the mouth.

 - Maintaining your veneers